Grisou13/Runners-Laravel/docs/useful_commands.md

 # Workflow

-Here are a couple of commands we use all the time
+Here are a couple of commands that you might need to know.

 ## Reset database

 If you already have data and need to rerun seeders `php artisan db:reset`

-Make sur you check
+And if you want to use the production seeds, use `php artisan db:reset --production`.
-`php artisan help db:reset`
+Use `php artisan help db:reset`
-For more help
+For more help.

 ## Interact with the app on docker